Vibrant Citrus Green Smoothie

-This bright, vibrant glowing green smoothie is packed with good-for-you ingredients, yet tastes like a treat.
-Whip up a batch for breakfast and start your morning refreshed and glowing!
+This bright, vibrant citrus green smoothie is made with orange citrus, spinach, and milk, and tastes like a treat.
+Whip up a batch for breakfast and start your morning vibrant and glowing!

 Tip: For a sweeter smoothie option you can add 2 teaspoons of pure maple syrup or 1-2 pitted dates before blending.